brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

 ![img_2.png](images/design_document_images/delete-criminal-record.png)

+## 6.5 Get CriminalRecords by state endpoint
+* Accepts GET requests to /criminalrecords/filter/{state}
+  * Query parameter for state?
+* Retrieves a list of Criminal Records that match the given state.

-## 6.5 Add Crime to CriminalRecord Endpoint
+## 6.6 Add Crime to CriminalRecord Endpoint

-* Accepts PUT requests to /criminalrecords/{ssn}/crimes
+* Accepts PUT requests to /criminalrecords/crimes
 * Accepts a SSN and a Crime to be added to that person's list of Crimes
   * If the SSN is not found, throw a NoCriminalRecordException
   * If the Crime is not found, throw CrimeNotFoundException

 ![img_3.png](images/design_document_images/add-crime-to-criminal-record.png)

-## 6.6 Get CriminalRecord crimes Endpoint
+## 6.7 Get CriminalRecord crimes Endpoint

-* Accepts GET requests to /criminalrecords/{ssn}/crimes
+* Accepts GET requests to /criminalrecords/crimes/{ssn}
 * Retrieves list of all crimes committed by the person with given SSN
   * If the SSN is not found, throw a NoCriminalRecordException

 ![img_4.png](images/design_document_images/get-crimes-from-criminal-record.png)

-## 6.7 Get CriminalRecords by state endpoint

-* Accepts GET requests to /criminalrecords/{ssn}
-  * Query parameter for state?
-* Retrieves a list of Criminal Records that match the given state.

 # 7. Tables